-There are different types of treatment for patients with adult brain tumors.
+There are different types of treatment for patients with adult brain and spinal cord tumors.

 Note: Some citations in the text of this section are followed by a level of evidence.
 The PDQ Editorial Boards use a formal ranking system to help the reader judge the strength of evidence linked to the reported results of a therapeutic strategy.
 (Refer to the PDQ summary on Levels of Evidence for more information.)

-Surgery is used to diagnose and treat adult brain tumors, as described in the General Information section of this summary.
+Surgery may be used to diagnose and treat adult brain and spinal cord tumors.
+See the General Information section of this summary.

 Even if the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
-One type of external radiation therapy is hyperfractionated radiation therapy, in which the total dose of radiation is divided into small doses given more than once a day.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
-The way the radiation therapy is given depends on the type of tumor and where it is in the brain.
+The way the radiation therapy is given depends on the type of tumor and where it is in the brain or spinal cord.